-Since an alias junction is intended to represent the entry it points to, the service implementation MUST NOT allow an entry to be deleted if one or more alias junctions point to it.
-Therefore, if an entry's AliasCount property is greater than one, it may not be deleted.
-Optionally, the service MAY allow an entry to be deleted if it has one or more alias junctions pointing to it, if and only if it dynamically reassigns all of the entry's properties to one of the alias junctions, thereby transforming the elected alias junction into a basic entry.
+Permit modification of the target - The service MAY allow an entry to be moved/renamed if it has one or more alias junctions pointing to it, if and only if the service dynamically updates the TargetPath property of each corresponding alias junction pointing to the entry being moved/ renamed.
+The service MAY allow an entry to be deleted if it has one or more alias junctions pointing to it, if and only if it dynamically reassigns all of the entry's properties to one of the alias junctions, thereby transforming the elected alias junction into a basic entry.
 Alias junction election in this context is not mandated by this specification.
+Therefore, this option requires that if an entry's AliasCount\ property is greater than zero, and a move/rename or delete request is made, then the service MUST update the TargetPath property of each referring alias (for moves/renames) and MUST reassign all of the entry's properties to one of the referring aliases (for deletes).